Illegal trading of cherry coffee in Papua New Guinea is said to be affecting the quality of coffee in the country.

 Some of the larger coffee producers lose up to 50 percent of their total produce through theft annually.

-The practice was made illegal in 2008 by the national regulator, the Coffee Industry Corporation Ltd, with fines of up to $US1542 dollars for repeat offenders.
+The practice was made illegal in 2008 by the national regulator Coffee Industry Corporation Ltd with fines of up to 5000 kina ($1500 USD) for repeat offenders.

-A compliance manager at the CIC, Michael Waim, says there has been a reduction in the practice, but it is still a big problem.
+Industry, regulations and compliance manager at the CIC, Michael Waim said while the measure has seen a reduction in the practice, there it is still a big problem.

-He told Koroi Hawkins that at first the regulator's primary concern was reducing farmers' losses but more recently it has found the practice is also affecting the quality of PNG coffee.
+Mr Waim said at first the regulator's primary concern was reducing losses to farmers but more recently it has found the practice is also affecting the quality of PNG coffee.